-TRACY KERRINS CIO, Consumer Technology, Wells Fargo

-Many thanks to everyone that participated in the survey and agreed to be interviewed.

-ACCELERATE TO A DIGITAL-FIRST FUTURE

-Publicis Sapient works with over 100 leading financial services companies around the world helping them to transform for the digital era.

-The Publicis Sapient HOW is our unique ability to accelerate growth and effectiveness for business, through a seamless combination of experience, strategy, technology, and product capabilities.
+TRACY KERRINSCIO, Consumer Technology, Wells Fargo Many thanks to everyone that participated in the survey and agreed to be interviewed.
+ACCELERATE TO A DIGITAL-FIRST FUTURE Publicis Sapient works with over 100 leading financial services companies around the world helping them to transform for the digital era.
+The Publicis Sapient HOW is our unique ability to accelerate business growth and effectiveness through our SPEED approach-combining strategy, product, experience, engineering and data capabilities.

-TECHNOLOGY & ENGINEERING

-Build the technology to support the experience, and measure effectiveness with data, analytics, and optimization.

-PRODUCT

-Drive transformation from outputs to outcomes, and shift your ways of working to a product mindset to focus on speed, quality and value.
+TECHNOLOGY & ENGINEERING Build the technology to support the experience, and measure effectiveness with data, analytics, and optimization.
+PRODUCT Drive transformation from outputs to outcomes, and shift your ways of working to a product mindset to focus on speed, quality and value.

-GET IN TOUCH

-Find out more about how we're building the next generation of financial services by visiting: publicissapient.com/fs
+GET IN TOUCH Find out more about how we're building the next generation of financial services by visiting: publicissapient.com/fs

+EDELTRAUD LEIBROCK

-EDELTRAUD LEIBROCK Senior Managing Director, Financial Services, DACH edeltraud.leibrock@publicissapient.com
+Senior Managing Director, Financial Services, DACH

+edeltraud.leibrock@publicissapient.com

+MAHESH RAGHAVAN

-MAHESH RAGHAVAN Managing Director, Consulting mahesh.raghavan@publicissapient.com
+Managing Director, Consulting

+mahesh.raghavan@publicissapient.com

+PRIYA BAJORIA

-PRIYA BAJORIA Senior Managing Director, Financial Services, North America priya.bajoria@publicissapient.com
+Senior Managing Director, Financial Services, North America

+priya.bajoria@publicissapient.com

+PHILIPPE ROZENTAL

-PHILIPPE ROZENTAL Managing Director, Consulting philippe.rozental@publicissapient.com publicis sapient
+Managing Director, Consulting

+philippe.rozental@publicissapient.com

+THIERRY QUESNEL

-THIERRY QUESNEL Managing Director, Consulting thierry.quesnel@publicissapient.com
+Senior Managing Director, Consulting

+thierry.quesnel@publicissapient.com

+ZACHARY SCOTT

-ZACHARY SCOTT Managing Director, Consulting zachary.scott@publicissapient.com
+Managing Director, Consulting

+zachary.scott@publicissapient.com

 Publicis Sapient is a digital transformation company.
 We partner with global organizations to help them create and sustain competitive advantage in a world that is increasingly digital.
 We operate through our expert SPEED capabilities: Strategy and Consulting, Product, Experience, Engineering and Data, which combined with our culture of curiosity and deep industry knowledge, enables us to deliver meaningful impact to our clients' businesses through reimagining the products and experiences their customers truly value.
 Our agile, data-driven approach equips our clients' businesses for change, making digital the core of how they think and what they do.
 Publicis Sapient is the digital business transformation hub of Publicis Groupe with 20,000 people and over 50 offices worldwide.
 For more information visit publicissapient.com.
+CONTRIBUTORS To supplement the survey, interviews were conducted with the following executives: